PhenixCollaboration/web/_analysis/docker.md

 3. A large number of PHENIX analysis have been done with ROOT versions 5.\*.
 For example, in early 2021 ROOT version 5.34.36 was in use on interactive nodes of BNL SDCC.
 Using a consistent version of ROOT may be important for reproducibility of analyses and other purposes e.g. to ensure software compatibility.
-Specific instructions for **running ROOT5 using Docker** are given in the *"ROOT5"* section below.
+Specific instructions for **running ROOT5 using Docker** are given on the
+{% include navigation/pagelink.md folder=site.analysis name='docker_root' tag='"Running ROOT in Containers"'%} page.
 4. Platorm dependency - this is not a large issue but certain host systems may require extra runtime settings, see the *Windows* section below for an example.
 {{ site.hr }}